Çatalhöyük: Organization

+Agriculture

 In the upper levels of the site, it becomes apparent that the people of Çatalhöyük were honing skills in agriculture and the domestication of animals.
+Samples of early grains present in the Eastern Mound indicate cultivation of a variety of domesticated wheat species, with the different varieties of crop bolstering food supplies against crop failure.
 Female figurines have been found within bins used for storage of cereals, such as wheat and barley, and the figurines are presumed to be of a deity protecting the grain.
 Peas were also grown, and almonds, pistachios, and fruit were harvested from trees in the surrounding hills.
-Sheep were domesticated and evidence suggests the beginning of cattle domestication as well.
-However, hunting continued to be a major source of food for the community.
-Pottery and obsidian tools appear to have been major industries; obsidian tools were probably both used and also traded for items such as Mediterranean sea shells and flint from Syria.
-Noting the lack of hierarchy and economic inequality, historian and anti-capitalist author Murray Bookchin has argued that Çatalhöyük was an early example of anarcho-communism.

-Conversely, a 2014 paper argues that the picture of Çatalhöyük is more complex and that while there seemed to have been an egalitarian distribution of cooking tools and some stone tools, unbroken quern-stones and storage units were more unevenly distributed.
-Private possessions existed but shared tools also existed.
-It was also suggested that Çatalhöyük was becoming less egalitarian, with greater inter-generational wealth transmission.
+Bread and porridge were prepared, and remains of dome ovens are present at early layers of the site.

+Remains of cattle and sheep are present at the site, and evidence of animal penning and dung remains indicates some degree of domestication or management of these animals.
+Proteins recovered on ceramic remains show that dairy products like cow milk were consumed at the Western Mound.
+Alongside domestication, hunting continued to be a major source of food for the community, including fish, birds, and smaller mammals like foxes and hares.

 Museum

-In 2023 a new state-of-the-art museum has opened on the site, constructed by the Konya municipality.
-In October 2024 a bookshop and cafe was added to the site.
+In 2023 a museum opened on the site, constructed by the Konya Municipality.
+In October 2024, a bookshop and cafe was added to the site.
 Non-Turkish visitors are charged five euros per person for entry.
-There are numerous visitor-activated information kiosks, some of which provide information in English as well as Turkish.
+There are numerous visitor-activated information kiosks, some of which provide information in English, as well as Turkish.
 Full information on all aspects of the various discoveries is available in eight rooms, including an underground reconstruction of a typical dwelling used by people of 90 centuries ago.